nguyen-phm/TonysTimeTable/README.md

 - **User Authentication:** Login and registration functionality using Supabase.
 - **Course Management:** Admins can create, update, and delete course schedules.
+- **People Management:** Admins can create, update, and delete staff/students.
+- **Generate Timetable** Admins can automatically generate new timetables for courses.
-- **Courses on Display** Admins can view the active timetable of ongoing courses.
+- **Export Timetable** Admins can view the active timetable of ongoing courses and export as PDF/Excel.
+- **AI Assistant:** Admins can ask the bulit-in AI assistant for help with functionality.
 - **Responsive Design:** This is a webpage optimized for Desktop users.

 ## Screenshots